 Giving back to those in need...

 I created my flute school for more than just the flute players who come here to learn.
-I know I can help others who need it, so every month I give a portion of my profit to a cause that I believe in.
+I know I can help others who need it, so every month I give a portion of The Flute Academy's revenue to a cause that I believe in.